nataliabernardo/Tensorflow_ObjDetection/README.md

 <p align="center"> <img src="/images/ADA.png" width="90%"></p>

-The Seattle Department of Transportation (SDOT) just started implementing a [Pedestrian Master Plan](https://www.theurbanist.org/2018/02/08/sdot-unveils-first-five-year-pedestrian-implementation-plan/),that required a minutious assessment of curb ramp’s condition.
+The Seattle Department of Transportation (SDOT) just started implementing a [Pedestrian Master Plan](https://www.theurbanist.org/2018/02/08/sdot-unveils-first-five-year-pedestrian-implementation-plan/), that required a minutious assessment of curb ramp’s condition.
 However this work is costly, usually made by mapathons, and not all cities have enough resources.

 So, the goal of my project is to try to do this task by recognizing the curb ramps directly on Google Street View images, using convolutional neural network.
 More specifically, Tensorflow Object Detection.